jfairbank/redux-saga-test-plan/docs/integration-testing/mocking/dynamic-providers.md

 });
 ```

-Or you can provide a value for the entire array of effects:
+Or you can provide a value for the entire array of effects via the `all`
+provider:

 ```js
 import { put, select } from 'redux-saga/effects';